jonathanlurie/VolumeNavigator/readme.md

     zSize: 385
 }

-// shape of the inner box
-var innerBoxOptions = {
+// shape of the inner box, can also be null for an auto setting var innerBoxOptions = {
     xSize: 150,
     ySize: 210,